madhatter215/IoT-Temperature-Monitoring/README.md

 Simple Explanation:
 =====================
-I deployed a small board equiped with a temperature sensor and an ethernet connection to take samples and send to a remote server.
-The server saves the data and uses it to generate reports, upload into graph on a webpage, and run periodic cron jobs to alert (via text/email) the team if there is a critical problem.
+I deployed a small IoT board equiped with a temperature sensor and an ethernet connection to take samples and send to a remote server.
+The server saves the data and uses it to generate reports, upload into graph on a webpage, and run periodic cron jobs to alert (via text/email) the team if there is a critical problem!

 Theory of Operation: